Get

 How to Help Your Cat With Allergies

 Whether your cat’s allergies are triggered by mold or your dog, keeping their signs at bay often takes a multimodal approach.
 Of course, the best thing to try is to identify the allergen and remove it from their environment.
-Since you likely don’t want to remove your dog from the household, though, this can be a bit difficult, so you’ll need to elicit the help of your veterinarian.
+Since you likely don’t want to remove your dog from the household, though, this can be a bit difficult, so you’ll need to elicit the help of a veterinarian.

-Depending on the kind of time and resources that you’re able to spend on the situation, your vet may recommend allergy medications, such as antihistamines or anti-inflammatories, to help treat the signs.
+Depending on the kind of time and resources that you’re able to spend on the situation, a vet may recommend allergy medications, such as antihistamines or anti-inflammatories, to help treat the signs.
 These have varying efficacy and will likely need to be given for your cat’s lifetime.

 The next option is allergy testing and immunotherapy.
 Allergy testing can be done through blood or skin testing and can identify multiple allergens, including dog dander.